bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-04-13-benedetta.md

+---
+layout: post
+title: Benedetta
+published: true
+date: 2022-04-13
+readtime: true
+categories: ['PREVIEW']
+tags: [Drama, Period]
+metadata: 'France/Netherlands/Belgium 2020, 131 mins<br> Director: Paul Verhoeven'
+pdf: '2022-04-13-benedetta.pdf'
+---

 **Paul Verhoeven interviewed by Kleber Mendonça Filho**

 _When I visited the_ Benedetta _shoot almost four years ago in Italy, on a very hot day, the scene I saw being shot was part of the insurrection at the end of the film.
 And when I finally saw the film, it felt right to see that revolution, it feels timely._ Benedetta _also felt quite sharp in a number of ways._

 Well, basically there is – let’s say – a 6th of January kind of feeling in the revolution at the end, isn’t there?
 But again, when we did it, we based it on certain things that had happened in the 17th century.
 Although the revolution at the end, that is really not part of the real historical Benedetta narrative.
 In the book by Judith C. Brown [_Immodest Acts_], there is no revolution.
 We added that because we felt we needed something that was really explosive at the end.
 The rest of the narrative in _Benedetta_ is pretty close to what we know historically about her, which was all found by Judith Brown in the 80s in the archives of Florence.
 So we used the book really in an abundant way, but added a couple of things like the revolution to make it a movie.